M50 Ontos: Variants

+During development, the feasibility of troop carriers using the Ontos chassis was examined.
+A mockup was built of an Ontos chassis with a Maxson M45 quadmount .50 BMG antiaircraft mount.
+There were also some projects to modernize the M50 with anti-tank missiles.

 Service

 While the M50 was designed as a tank destroyer, during the Vietnam War most M50s did not engage enemy armor as the North Vietnamese Army deployed few tanks.
 The Ontos was therefore more widely used by the US Marines for direct fire support for the infantry in combat, a role that was never emphasized in training or doctrine.
-Its light armor was effective against small arms but vulnerable to mines and Rocket-propelled grenades.
+Its light armor was effective against small arms but vulnerable to mines and rocket-propelled grenades.
 Consequently, many Ontos were deployed in static defense positions.

 The relatively light weight of the M50 made it exceptionally mobile for the amount of firepower it carried.
 In one operation, the Ontos was the only tracked vehicle light enough to cross a pontoon bridge.
 In the Battle of Huế, Colonel Stanley S. Hughes felt the Ontos was the most effective of all Marine supporting arms.
 At ranges of 300 to 500 yd, its recoilless rifles could knock holes in or completely knock down walls.
 The appearance of an Ontos was sometimes enough to make the enemy break and run, and anecdotal accounts describe the enemy fleeing occupied buildings when an Ontos's spotting round entered a window.
 In Operation Desoto, the introduction of the large CH-53 Sea Stallion helicopter made possible moving a platoon 25 mi south of Quảng Ngãi City carrying Ontos in slings underneath the aircraft.

-The Ontos units were deactivated in May 1969, and some of the vehicles were handed over to an Army light infantry brigade.
+The Ontos was taken out of frontline service in 1969, and by 1970 were removed entirely from service.
+Some of the vehicles were handed over to an Army light infantry brigade.
 They used them until they ran out of spare parts, and then removed the turrets and used them as fixed fortifications.
 Both these and the rest of the vehicles returned from Vietnam in 1970 and were cut up for scrap, with some of the chassis being sold off to be converted into construction vehicles.
 Some of the Ontos that were sold to construction companies were later acquired by collectors for restoration.

 The Ontos did see use as an anti-tank weapon during the American involvement in the Dominican Civil War: on 29 April 1965 an M50 Ontos and an M48 Patton of the 6th MEU engaged and destroyed two rebel L/60L light tanks, each destroying one.
 In another instance, an Ontos destroyed an AMX-13.

 Preserved vehicles on display

+Of the 297 built, only 14 remain, many of which are the M50A1 model.

 There are Ontos on display at the following US locations: